-Nano science and technology is perceived as one of the most important area affecting mankind in the 21st century.
-Nano science and technology is inherently interdisciplinary in nature.
+Nanoscience and technology are perceived as one of the most important areas affecting mankind in the 21st century.
+Nanoscience and technology are inherently interdisciplinary in nature.
 By being able to tailor material properties at the most fundamental level, nanotechnology is envisioned to impact virtually everything, from communications to energy production, environmental management, medicine, computing, and education.
-The scope of nano science and technology research may range from nanomaterials to computer electronics, medicine and healthcare, aeronautics and space, environmental studies and energy, biotechnology and agriculture, national security and education.
+The scope of nanoscience and technology research may range from nanomaterials to computer electronics, medicine, and health care, aeronautics, and space, environmental studies and energy, biotechnology and agriculture, national security and education.

-Pearl River Delta is well-organized to be one of the manufacturing centers of the world for a very diversified range of products.
-As the leading city in this region, it is imperative that Hong Kong plays the leading role in research as well as personnel training for the coming wave of nanotechnology revolution.
+Pearl River Delta is well-organized to be one of the manufacturing centres of the world for a very diversified range of products.
+As the leading city in this region, it is imperative that Hong Kong plays the leading role in research as well as personal training for the coming wave of the nanotechnology revolution.

-While diversified in its applications, nano science and technology has three well-defined core elements which define the basis of our teaching/research program.
-These three elements are: sample fabrication, characterization-experimentation, and theory-simulations.
+While diversified in its applications, nanoscience and technology have three well-defined core elements which define the basis of our teaching/research programme.
+These three elements are sample fabrication, characterization-experimentation, and theory-simulations.

-The Nano Science and Technology (NSNT) Program, defined on the basis of the three above elements, aims to educate students with the necessary interdisciplinary knowledge to contribute to the long-term nanoscale research and development, which will lead to potential breakthroughs in areas such as materials and manufacturing, nano-electronics, medicine and healthcare, environment, energy, chemicals, and biotechnology.
-This program allows students to apply the knowledge in physical science to their study in nano science and technology.
+The Nano Science and Technology (NSNT) Programme, defined on the basis of the three above elements, aims to educate students with the necessary interdisciplinary knowledge to contribute to the long-term nanoscale research and development, which will lead to potential breakthroughs in areas such as materials and manufacturing, nanoelectronics, medicine and healthcare, environment, energy, chemicals, and biotechnology.
+This programme allows students to apply the knowledge in physical science to their study of nanoscience and technology.

 An area of interdisciplinary collaboration that has emerged over the years is that of nanomaterials and nanotechnology and the Department is closely linked with HKUST’s front-running William Mong Institute of Nano Science and Technology.
 The followings are main research areas that the Department is presently focusing on: